SirJonthe/jobs/README.md

 Since there is overlap between a job being enabled/disabled, awake/asleep, and alive/killed a catch-all concept of 'active' is introduced.
 A job is active if it is alive, enabled, and awake.
 This state of the job can be checked via `is_active` and `is_inactive`.

+A job may wait, as in skip a tick/tock despite otherwise being active due to settings with its minimum and maximum allowed duration intervals.
+Whenever a job skips a tick/tock cycle it is known as "waiting" which can be checked via the `is_waiting` flag.
+Whenever a job does not skip a tick/tock cycle it is known as "ready" which can be checked via the `is_ready` flag.
+This is a separate concept from active however, meaning that a waiting job does not affect its active state.

 ### Event handling
 Each job has the capability to deal with events which are thrown from some other job in the job tree.
 Normally events come from either the parent job, or a child job, but could come from elsewhere.